 The Phi Phi islands!
 Turquoise waters, white sand, tropical vegetation, and summer there, whilst winter is here.
 These were some of the tempting facts that led us to this destination.
 We wanted a unique experience in an exotic place, a little more unusual and far away than most destinations.
 It was our honeymoon trip.
-Below you will find all the necessary information for your first visit to the Phi Phi islands.
+Below is all the necessary information for your first visit to the Phi Phi Islands.

 General Information